coderefinery/train-the-trainer/_episodes/01-intro.md

 The Carpentries aims to teach computational **competence** to learners through an applied approach, avoiding the theoretical and general in favor of the practical and specific.

-**Learners do not need to have any prior experience in programming.**  One of the major goal of a Carpentry workshop is to raise awarness on the tools researchers can learn/use to speed up their research.
+**Learners do not need to have any prior experience in programming.**  One of the major goal of a Carpentry workshop is to raise awareness on the tools researchers can learn/use to speed up their research.

 By showing learners how to solve specific problems with specific tools and providing hands-on practice, learners develops confidence for future learning.